deepesdl/earth_system_sciencehub_challenge/README.md

 ## Templates

-Please use the Jupyternotebook and the presentation templates in the directory `/templates` to submit your results.
+Please use the jupyter notebook and the presentation templates in the directory `/templates` to submit your results.